deeplearning4j/deeplearning4j/index.md

 * [Recursive Neural Tensor Networks](http://deeplearning4j.org/recursiveneuraltensornetwork.html) (scenes, parsing)
 * See our ["How to Choose a Neural Net" page](neuralnetworktable.html)

 Deep neural nets are capable of [record-breaking accuracy](../accuracy.html).
 For a quick introduction to them, please visit our [overview](../overview.html) page.
-In a nutshell, Deeplearning4j lets you compose deep neural nets from various shallow nets, each of which form a layer.
-This flexibility lets you combine restricted Boltzmann machines, autoencoders, convolutional nets and recurrent nets as needed in a distributed, production-grade framework that works with Spark and Hadoop on top of distributed CPUs or GPUs.
+In a nutshell, Deeplearning4j lets you compose deep neural nets from various shallow nets, each of which form a so-called layer.
+This flexibility lets you combine restricted Boltzmann machines, other autoencoders, convolutional nets and recurrent nets as needed in a distributed, production-grade framework that works with Spark and Hadoop on top of distributed CPUs or GPUs.

 Here's an overview of the different libraries we've built and where they fit into a larger ecosystem: